DevOps-and-Cloud-based-Software/assignment-3/README.md

+# DevOps and Cloud Based Software
-# Lab assignment 3: CloudFormation and Template
+## Lab 03: CloudFormation and Template
+University of Amsterdam

 ## Objectives